Breaking Free from the North East Bubble: A Journey Towards Freedom

 Here’s one thing I’ve realized: burnout often arises not from doing too much, but from being constantly defensive about your dreams.
 Feeling the need to justify every decision, every plan, and every deviation from the norm is a burden in itself.

-I work part-time at a service station frequented by lorry drivers.
+I work at a service station frequently visited by the passing lorry drivers.
 They often have time to chat during breaks, creating a rhythm to our conversations.
 They ask about university, my future, and what my plans are.

 When I mention, “I’m saving to go solo traveling full-time,” I frequently get raised eyebrows.